-Enable the participation in the work of the Agency to third countries that abide to Article 43 of ACER's Founding Regulation.
+Enable the participation in the work of the Agency to EEA EFTA states, as well as third countries that abide to Article 43 of ACER's Founding Regulation.
 While most of the tasks of the Agency focus on the EU Internal Energy Market, some tasks require or may benefit from collaboration with regulatory entities in third countries.